Querying a project's forecasts

 Query options

-Some features (currently only automatic prediction type conversion) require additional information to run.
+Some features (currently only prediction type conversion) require additional information to run.
 This is specified via the options field, which is an object that acts like a flat dot-namespaced registry ala Firefox's Configuration Editor (its about:config page).
 Keys are period-delimited strings and values are option-specific values.
 Here's the above query with some options:

 {"models": ["60-contact", "CovidIL_100"],